Create a Study Plan to Pass the PHR Certification Test [and SHRM-CP]

 - Employee and Labor Relations (39%)

 You need to be proficient in each area.
-Being competent in just a couple topics won’t carry you.
+Unfortunately, being competent in just a couple topics won’t carry you.

 2. Create Study Timeline

 How much time will you need?
 This is impossible to answer.
 In researching people who certified, the answers range from 2 days to a year.
 According to the HRCI, most test takers spend more than 60 hours studying for the exam.

 Your personal schedule will have the most bearing on your timeline.
 How much time each week do you have free for test prep?

 Note which study methods have worked for you in the past.
 Use these as a guide when purchasing course materials for HRCI certification.
 Are there some techniques you have never used?
 Now’s the time to try them out.
 Successful test takers report using multiple techniques.

 In addition to evaluating your study methods, consider taking an actual in-person or live online class.
 In this LinkedIn article, Julian Beck, MHR, SHRM-CP describes how he prepared for the SHRM-CP by taking a class at a local college.
 The principles apply to both certification exams.

 Identify your budget for purchasing materials in addition to the exam application and exam fee.
 Currently, the application fee is $100 and the exam fee is $395 for the PHR.
 There are a few free materials, but you are going to need the comprehensive programs.
 And they aren’t cheap.
 It’s important to note that the HRCI doesn’t recommend any specific study program.